PavelDoGreat/Laws-of-Universe/README.md

 She only removes bad memory and keeps beautiful ones.
 This way they experience infinite ever expanding bliss.
 How can it be any other way?

-He is source of existence and she is reality.
+He is the source of existence and she is reality.
 Projections of the world are created through her as she is the eyes.
 How everything looks like - his and her body.
 Anywhere you can see a reflection of this eternal truth.

 Have you noticed how there is an infinite depth in visuals and the edges, in sounds and feelings?
 As if you cannot find a smallest unit of resolution - that's her magic.

 _They are not separate.
 They are one and together they are God._

-___If He is source of all, does He have free will or everything deterministic?___ The answer to this question does not make sense for the mind as God is always focusing on mystery - love.
+___If He is the source of all, does He have free will or everything deterministic?___ The answer to this question does not make sense for the mind as God is always focusing on mystery - love.
 There never been the actual beginning of existence, - just to break your mind further.
 If He tried to wrap it into limiting concept, there won't be love and He no longer would accept His true self - the light of consciousness. ___In second chapter you can find practices with reality to bring yourself back to love and bliss.___

 _He is the sun, She is the light and its shadow, together they take a form of a moon.
 She is behind of every form that arises from and go to infinite void.
 He is a seed and She is a womb.
 In their union appears beautiful world with many vortices each containing infinite stories._